jose-elias-alvarez/null-ls.nvim/README.md

 ## FAQ

-### How do I set the path to neovim binary?
+### How do I set the path to the Neovim binary?

-Set it while calling lsp setup for null-ls.
+Set it while calling the lspconfig `setup` method for null-ls.

 ```lua
 require("lspconfig")["null-ls"].setup({ cmd = { "/path/to/nvim" }, ... })